wanghh2000/MobileFaceNet-Keras/README.md

 # MobileFaceNet-Keras
 A Keras implementation of MobileFaceNet from [MobileFaceNets: Efficient CNNs for Accurate Real-Time Face Verification on Mobile Devices](https://arxiv.org/abs/1804.07573).
 It is the 1st time I uploaded my own work.
 If the license or citation is wrong, please inform me and I will change it ASAP.

+2020.03.27: Modify the implementation of ArcFace loss function and revise the training codes for TensorFlow 2 tf.keras API.

 ## 1. Data Preprocessing Strategy
 (1) Use the celebrity & msra datasets from the Trillion Pairs dataset: http://trillionpairs.deepglint.com/data.
 (2) Set a standard face criterion to align the face & then crop the 112x112 area.